-A COVID-19-related lawsuit against any defendant must be brought within 1 year after a cause of action accrues unless the cause of action occurred before the effective date of the bill.
+A COVID-19-related lawsuit against any type of defendant must be brought within 1 year after a cause of action accrues unless the cause of action occurred before the effective date of the bill.
 However, if a cause accrues before the effective date of the bill, the plaintiff has 1 year from the effective date of the act to bring the claim.

-The bill takes effect upon becoming a law and applies retroactively.
-However, the bill does not apply in a civil action against a particular defendant if the suit is filed before the bill's effective date.
+While the bill takes effect upon becoming a law, it applies retroactively.
+However, the bill does not apply in a civil action against a particular named defendant to a suit filed before the bill's effective date.